 - Tap Use sound as and pick Standard Ringtone, Standard Text Tone, or Assign to Contact.

-From this menu, you can either export the song to iTunes, Music, or as a GarageBand for iOS file.
+- Click Share.
+You can either export the song to iTunes or Music on the desktop or as a GarageBand for iOS file from the Share menu.

-If you choose the former, you can then follow Step 7 from the previous section.
-If you also have an iPhone and use GarageBand on it, you can import a GarageBand for iOS file and then set it as a ringtone.
+- If you choose the former, follow Step 7 from the computer section above.
+If your iPhone has the GarageBand app downloaded, you can keep the file as a GarageBand file and import it to your phone.
+From there, you can follow the instructions above to set it as a ringtone.

 Create a track using GarageBand loops

-You could also construct your own song out of the loops available in GarageBand.
+You could also construct a custom song out of the loops available in GarageBand.
+Here’s how.

-Once again, create an Empty Project, then click and microphone button and Create.
+- Create an Empty Project, then click Choose, click the microphone button, and click Create.

-You can now browse available loops, dragging them over to the track field in blocks.
-Arrange them however you like, keeping the same loop playing over and over, maybe adding in other loops on separate tracks to create more complex songs.
+- You’ll be able to search a loop library.
+To listen to them, pull them to the track field.
+Arrange them however you like, keeping the same loop playing over and over or adding in other loops on separate tracks to create more layered songs.